IAG Guardian

-The IAG Guardian is a United Arab Emirates-made armored vehicle.
+The IAG Guardian is a United Arab Emirates-made Infantry mobility vehicle.
 It was developed by the International Armored Group company.
-It's available in 4x4 and 6x6 configurations.
+It is available in 4x4 and 6x6 configurations.
 This vehicle has been used in the Middle East conflict and has been marked as battle proven to participate in low intensity conflicts.

 Design

-Guardians are able to withstand projectile fired from high level ballistic and blast resistance.
-Equipped with diesel V8 turbo 6.7 L engine that produces 300 HP or engine type 6.8L V10, this machine produced 352 HP power with 5 or 6 speed automatic transmission.
+Guardians are able to withstand projectiles fired from high level ballistic and blast resistance.
+Equipped with diesel V8 turbo 6.7 L engine that produces 300 HP or engine type 6.8L V10, this machine produces 352 HP power with 5 or 6 speed automatic transmission.
 Guardian can speed up to 120 km per hour on smooth with the range up to 800 km.

 For the protection aspect, the Guardian is designed with standard ballistic protection up to CEN Level B6 or STANAG level II.
 But with an add-on armor package, Guardian protection can be upgraded to CEN Level B7 or STANAG level III.
-Additional protection can be removed to reduce the weight of the vehicle, such as to facilitate maneuvering the vehicle while crossing the off-road terrain.
+Additional protection can be removed to reduce the weight of the vehicle, such as to facilitate maneuvering the vehicle while crossing off-road terrain.
 In principle, the Guardian provides 360 degree protection to its crew, including the implementation of 3 point door locking to provide extra protection in the face of explosive effects.

 The Guardian is also able to withstand a 6 kg TNT effect that explodes under the vehicle.